If you are getting into music making and you are starting to acquire some equipment, you might find yourself wanting a dedicated studio desk.

-Compared to usual computer desks, a studio desk typically has three levels, your main desk area, a computer keyboard tray underneath and a platform for your computer monitor and studio speakers.
+Compared to usual computer desks, a studio desk typically has two or three levels, your main desk area, a computer keyboard tray underneath and a platform for your computer monitor and studio speakers.

 You can also put your computer monitor or monitors, if you have more than one, on the top shelf, get a pair of studio monitor stands for the speakers and use the main desk area for your midi keyboards as many people use them.

 Besides this, they also usually come with a few rack spaces where you can mount you rack compatible gear like sound cards, synthesizers, amps, and so on.